collective-soundworks/soundworks/README.md

 For instance:

-- The `public/` folder should contain any resource your clients may need to load: for instance, the sounds, the images, the fonts, etc. **Note:** the Javascript and CSS files will be automatically generated with our `gulp` file from the `src/` folder, so you shouldn't have any `javascript/` or `stylesheets/` here.
+- The `public/` folder should contain any resource your clients may need to load: for instance, the sounds, the images, the fonts, etc.
+  **Note:** the Javascript and CSS files will be automatically generated with our `gulp` file from the `src/` folder, so you shouldn't have any `javascript/` or `stylesheets/` folder here (they will be deleted by `gulp` anyway).
-- The `src/` folder contains your source code for the different type of clients and for the server.
+- The `src/` folder contains your source code for the server and the different types of clients.
 Each subfolder (`server/`, `/player`, and any other type of client) should contain and `index.es6.js` file, with the code to be executed for that entity.
-It also contains the SASS files to generate the CSS.
+The `src/` folder also contains the SASS files to generate the CSS in the `sass/` subfolder.
-- The `views/` folder contains a `*.ejs` file for each client type.
+- The `views/` folder contains a `*.ejs` file for each type of client.
 In other words, all the subfolders in `src/` — except `server/` and `sass/` — should have their corresponding EJS file.

-To compile the files, just run the command `gulp` in the Terminal: it will generate the `*.css` files from the SASS files, and convert the Javascript files from ES6 to ES5, browserify the files on the client side, and launch the scenario with a `Node.js` server.
+To compile the files, just run the command `gulp` in the Terminal: it will generate the `*.css` files from the SASS files, convert the Javascript files from ES6 to ES5, browserify the files on the client side, and launch a `Node.js` server to start the scenario.

 A scenario should contain at least a `src/server/`, `src/player/` and `src/sass/` folder.

-The `src/server/` folder contains all the files that constitute the server.
-The `src/player/` folder contains all the files of the default client, which we name `player`.
-Any client connecting to the server through the root URL (`http://my.domain.name:port`) would be a `player`, and belongs to the namespace `'/player'`.
-Finally, the `src/sass/` folder contains the SASS files to generate the CSS.
+- The `src/server/` folder contains all the files that constitute the server.
+- The `src/player/` folder contains all the files of the default client, which we name `player`.
+(Any client connecting to the server through the root URL `http://my.domain.name:port` would be a `player`, and belongs to the namespace `'/player'`.)
+- Finally, the `src/sass/` folder contains the SASS files to generate the CSS.

 You can add any other type of client (let's name it generically `clientType`).
 For that, you should create a subfolder `src/clientType/` (for instance `src/conductor/` or `src/env/`) and write an `index.es6.js` file inside.
 This type of client would join the corresponding namespace `'/clientType`' (*e.g.* `'/conductor'` or `'/env'`), and be accessed through the URL `http://my.domain.name:port/clientType` (*e.g.* `http://my.domain.name:port/conductor` or `http://my.domain.name:port/env`).